mikeboers/Flask-Images/README.md

 <img src="{{url_for('images.crop', filename='photo.jpeg', width=400, height=300, quality=95)}}" />
 ~~~

-Specify behaviour with keyword arguments:
+Behaviour is specified with keyword arguments:

 - `mode`: one of `'fit'`, `'crop'`, `'pad'`, or `None`:
     - `'fit'`: as large as possible while fitting within the given dimensions;
     - `'crop'`: as large as possible while fitting into the given aspect ratio;
     - `'pad'`: as large as possible while fitting within the given dimensions, and padding to the given dimensions with a background colour;
     - `None`: resize to the specific dimensions without preserving aspect ratio.
-- `width` and `height`: pixel dimensions; at least one is required.
+- `width` and `height`: pixel dimensions; at least one is required, but both are required for most modes.
 - `format`: The file extension to use (as accepted by PIL); defaults to the input image's extension.
 - `quality`: JPEG quality; defaults to `75`.
 - `background`: Background colour for padding; currently only accepts `'white'` and defaults to black.